Myla00/JobOffer/README.md

 ## Job Offer

-This is a repo specifically made to put my research on Labor Codes in the Philippines
+This is a repo specifically made to store all my notes and research related to the company.